Impact Business Capital logo

 The organization provides six core loan products tailored to the full project development lifecycle: Acquisition Loans for purchasing land or existing properties, Bridge Loans for short-term financing during transitions, Construction Loans for new development, Pre-Development Loans covering feasibility studies and architectural planning costs, Preservation Loans for existing affordable housing, and Tenant Improvement Loans for upgrading existing spaces.
 Borrowers include developers and advocates building affordable housing, assisted living, senior and veteran housing, farmworker housing, daycare centers, mental health facilities, food banks, and other community facilities.

 What distinguishes Impact Capital from traditional lenders is its explicit focus on "first-in" capital — stepping in at the earliest and riskiest phases of a project when conventional banks typically decline.
 As a CDFI, it operates with greater underwriting flexibility than regulated banks and is designed to unlock additional investment by bridging the gap at pre-development and acquisition stages.
-Its deep regional expertise across both rural and urban Northwest communities, and its ability to finance projects that don't fit conventional lending models, make it a specialized partner rather than a generalist lender.
+Its deep regional experience context across both rural and urban Northwest communities, and its ability to finance projects that don't fit conventional lending models, make it a listed partner rather than a generalist lender.

 Impact Capital is not a general small business lender.
 Its mission is narrowly scoped to community development and affordable housing projects in five Pacific Northwest states.
 Organizations outside that geography, or those without a demonstrable community impact serving low-to-moderate income populations, will not qualify.
 No interest rates, loan minimums, or loan maximums are published on the website, so prospective borrowers must engage directly to assess terms.
 The relationship-driven, mission-first lending model means the process is more deliberate than commercial alternatives.